The True Meaning of ‘Action’ (Karm/Karma) is Worship!

 “You ought to do your prescribed action as enjoined by scripture, for doing work is better than not doing any, and in the absence of it even the journey of your body may not be completed.’’

-If there is yet to be another birth, the journey is still incomplete.
-The seeker is still on his way, travelling through bodies.
+If there is yet another birth to come, the journey is still incomplete.
+The seeker is still on the path, travelling through bodily forms.
 A journey is complete only when the destination is reached.
-After being dissolved in God, Self does not have to travel any further through physical births.
-The chain of the Self’s rejection of old bodies and assumption of new ones is now broken.
-So action is something that frees the Self, the Purush, from the necessity of journeying through bodies.
-Sri Krishn tells Arjun: :”By this action you shall be freed from the evil that binds the world.”
-So action, as used in the Bhagavad Gita, is something that liberates from the bondage of world.
+Once the Self is dissolved in God, it no longer has to travel through physical births.
+The chain of the Self’s casting off old bodies and assuming new ones is then broken.
+Thus, action is that which frees the Self – the Purush – from the compulsion of journeying through bodies.
+Shri Krishn tells Arjun: ‘By this action you shall be freed from the evil that binds the world.’
+Therefore, the ‘action’ spoken of in the Bhagavad Gita is that which liberates from the bondage of the world.

-However,the question of what this ordained action is still remains unresolved.
-Sri Krishn now begins to answer this question.
+However, the question of what this ordained action actually is still remains unresolved.
+Shri Krishn now begins to answer it.

 Yogeshwar Krishn sings in next verse: